typeworld/typeworld/Python/Lib/typeWorld/README.md

 #### keyword

-Keyword under which the designer will be referenced from the individual fonts or font families
+Machine-readable keyword under which the designer will be referenced from the individual fonts or font families

 Type: Str<br />
 Required: True<br />